graph-guard/gqt/test/error_schema/undef_arg2.md

 ```

 ```
-1:17: argument "b" is undefined on field "f" of type "Foo"
+1:17: argument "b" is undefined on field "f" of type Foo
 ```